 There is always [an] eye on you and there is always this expectation of, “What are they going to do next?” or “I can’t wait to see the next look.”
-While that definitely creates an excitement, it also creates a bit of pressure.
-I am just focused at what I am doing at that time and what is organic to us.
+While that definitely creates excitement, it also creates a bit of pressure.
+I am just focused on what I am doing at that time and what is organic to us.
 I try to let the art speak for itself.

 We only recommend products we have independently researched, tested and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.